 Several staff in our office have experience in grant research and grant writing and are available to get you started.
 Two recommended resources are the UW-Madison Libraries Grand Proposal Writing page and Grants.gov to find and apply for federal grants.

 Hazardous Waste Management

 With Ashland County government and in partnership with the Northwest Regional Planning Commission we coordinate annual hazardous waste collections called ‘Clean Sweep.’
-Collections are held in the summer.
-2016 Ten COUNTY Household Hazardous Waste Poster.
-Check our web posting for more information for the 2016 Clean Sweep Collections.
+Collections are held in the summer, for more information see the 2018 Hazardous Waste post.

 A wide variety of statewide recycling and waste management information is available from the UWEX Solid and Hazardous Waste Education Center.